7Ji/arb/README.md

     subtree: alarm/wiringpi
 ```
 The following optional attributes could be set for each PKGBUILD:
+  - `deps`: Explicit dependencies for the package, this is useful if the package maintainer missed such deps.
+Such packages will also be included when calculating the dep hash.
+Note this won't be reflected on the result package's metadata, if that's what you want, modify PKGBUILD itself.
-  - `deps`: Explicit dependencies for the package, this is useful if the package maintainer missed such deps, e.g. aur/dri2to3-git.
+  - `makedeps`: Explicit make dependencies for the package, this is useful if the package maintainer missed such deps, e.g. aur/dri2to3-git.
 Specially, the builder would automatically append `git` to `-git` packages, so you shouldn't need it even if the maintainer missed that.
+Not included for dephash, not reflected in the result package's metadata, modify PKGBUILD itself if you want that.
+  - The above two deps are **appended** to the existing deps defined in PKGBUILD, not replacing them.
   - `branch`: Alternative branch that PKGBUILD should be obtained from.
 The default is `master`
   - `subtree`: The subtree PKGBUILD should be obtained from, and the whole build folder should be populated via checking out from.
   - `home_binds`: Bind such folders under home into the building chroot, if they exist.
 The builder would automatically append `go` for packages that depend on `go`, and `.cargo` for packages that depened on `rust/cargo`.